Updated: Jan 6

 One of the most useful books in my kitchen is The Flavor Bible.
 Having won the 2009 James Beard book award for best book, this is an essential in every kitchen.
-Within the book, you'll find almost every ingredient and food one could imagine and parings that go with each.
+Within the book, you'll find almost every ingredient and food one could imagine and pairings that go with each.
 For example, if you look up an apple, you'll find that cinnamon and sugar go with it.
-Of course, the book gets a little more in-depth than cinnamon and sugar with apples, but the point here is, when you are making a recipe and want to add your spin on it, open up The Flavor Bible and experiment with new flavor combinations.
+Of course, the book gets a little more in-depth than cinnamon and sugar with apples, but the point here is when you are making a recipe and want to add your spin on it, open up The Flavor Bible and experiment with new flavor combinations.

 3. Larousse Patisserie and Baking